tihawk/mdwa.nvim/README.md

 </p>

 <p align="center">
-    > A plugin to force you to write continusouly for a few minutes, lest you lose it all.
+    > A plugin to force you to write continuouly for a few minutes, lest you lose it all.
 </p>

 <div align="center">